UniversityOfHelsinkiCS/oodikone/README.md

     end
 ```

+In development, backend and updater use the same redis, but in production they are separate.

+See also [older graph](documentation/Oodikone.png), which presents more information.

 ### Documentation

 Folder `documentation` currently contains some notes on sis-db schema and is meant as a place for storing useful information on Oodikone to make life easier for future developers.
 Feel free to add anything relevant!